 I gathered a basket of lavender and chamomile.

 The scones looks so pretty I thought it would be fun to served them in the parlor.

-Growing up my parents called this room a parlor.
+Growing up my parents called the front room in our home a parlor.

-Now days, we call it the living room.
+Now days, we call it a living room.